devhubone-foundation/devhubone-infrastructure/docs/en/Terraform-Infrastructure-Provisioning.md

 `Terraform Plan` workflow ensures that changes are reviewed before merging, and the `Terraform Apply` workflow ensures that changes are automatically applied after they are approved and merged into the main branch.

+## GitHub Repositories Management with Terraform

+In DevHubOne, Terraform is used to manage various aspects of our GitHub repositories, ensuring consistency and automation in our repository settings.
+Key elements managed
+include:

+- **Repository Configuration**
+  Repository settings like visibility, project features (issues, projects), and merge checks and restrictions.

+- **Branch Protection**
+  Terraform enforces protection rules on critical branches, requiring reviews and status checks for any changes.

+- **Issue Labels**
+  Creation and management of predefined labels are also handled via Terraform, ensuring proper categorization and tracking of issues and pull requests.

+- **Milestones**
+  Terraform also defines project milestones to track major goals and deadlines across repositories.

+This approach allows us to maintain a consistent setup across all repositories, including `devhubone-guild` and `devhubone-infrastructure`.